qpdf/qpdf/manual/index.rst

 2001 and 2005 during my employment at `Apex CoVantage
 <http://www.apexcovantage.com>`__.
 Upon my departure from Apex, the
-company graciously allowed me to take ownership of the software and continue maintaining as an open source project, a decision for which I am very grateful.
+company graciously allowed me to take ownership of the software and continue maintaining it as an open source project, a decision for which I am very grateful.
 I have made considerable enhancements to it since that time.
 I feel fortunate to have worked for people who would make such a decision.
 This work would not have been possible without their